 Sec.
-8A-305.
-Special licensing requirements.
+37-310.
+Licensing: special requirements.

 - (a) Partnerships.
-Application for a Privilege License for a partnership engaging or continuing in business in the Town shall provide, as a minimum, the names and addresses of all general partners.
-Licenses issued to persons engaged in business as partners, limited or general, shall be in the name of the partnership. - (b) Corporations.
-Application for a Privilege License for a corporation engaging or continuing in business in the Town shall provide, as a minimum, the names and addresses of both the Chief Executive Officer and Chief Financial Officer of the corporation.
-Licenses issued to persons engaged in business as corporations shall be in the name of the corporation. - (c) Multiple Locations or Multiple Business Names.
-A person engaged in or conducting one or more businesses at two (2) or more locations or under two (2) or more business names shall procure a license for each such location or business name.
-A "location" is a place of a separate business establishment. - (d) Licenses shall not be issued until all legal requirements are met.
-It shall be a condition precedent to the issuance of a license that all statutes, ordinances, regulations, and other requirements affecting the public peace, health, and safety be complied with in total.
+Application for a Transaction Privilege and Use Tax License for a partnership engaging or continuing in business shall provide, as a minimum, the names and addresses of all general partners.
+Licenses issued to persons engaging in business as partners, limited or general, shall be in the name of the partnership. - (b) Limited Liability Companies.
+Application for a Transaction Privilege and Use Tax License for a Limited Liability Company (LLC) engaging or continuing in business shall provide, as a minimum, the names and addresses of all members and the manager.
+Licenses issued to persons engaging in business as Limited Liability Companies, shall be in the name of the LLC. - (c) Corporations.
+Application for a Transaction Privilege and Use Tax License for a corporation engaging or continuing in business shall provide, as a minimum, the names and addresses of both the Chief Executive Officer and Chief Financial Officer of the corporation.
+Licenses issued to persons engaging in business as corporations shall be in the name of the corporation. - (d) Multiple Locations or Multiple Business Names.
+A person engaging or continuing in one or more businesses at two (2) or more locations or under two (2) or more business names shall procure a license for each such location or business name.
+A "location" is a place of a separate business establishment. - (e) Real Property Rental, Leasing, and Licensing for Use.
+In all cases the Transaction Privilege and Use Tax License shall be issued only to the owner of the real property regardless of the owner engaging a property manager or other broker to oversee the owner's business activity including filing tax returns on behalf of the owner.
+Each rental property that can be independently sold or transferred is deemed to be a separate business establishment.
+Each platted parcel of real property subject to the tax imposed by this Chapter is deemed to be a separate business establishment and requires a separate license, regardless of the number of rental units located on that platted parcel.
+If one structure is located on multiple parcels in a manner such that ownership of an individual parcel cannot be sold or transferred without requiring alteration to divide the structure, one license shall be required for all affected parcels.